Stock of the Day

 Investors should be bearish about investing in The Progressive Co. for these reasons:

-• The dividend yield is relatively low at 0.14%, which may not attract income-focused investors looking for higher returns.
+• The dividend yield is relatively low at 0.2%, which may not be appealing for income-focused investors seeking higher returns from dividends.

 Recent News